oxsannikova/kenna-secx-incident-enrich/README.md

 > **Note:** Please test this properly before implementing in a production environment.
 This is a sample workflow!

+## Preprequisites

+In order to leverage Kenna Security malware intelligence for detected vulnerabilities, Kenna Security VI+ License is required.

 ## Steps

 [] Fetch incidents from SecureX